romainmenke/accessibility-checker-issue-1892/README.md

 Steps:
 - open 2 terminal windows
-  - in the first run `npm run server`
+  - in the first run `npm run server` (expected to run on port 8080)
   - in the second run `npm run test`
 - wait until the test is finished or you see `Navigation timeout of 30000 ms exceeded`

 Run `npm run test-ok` to verify that the test can pass when a lazily loaded iframe is visible.

-The only difference is that the broken test has :
+Broken test contains a hidden lazy iframe:

 ```html
 <div style="display: none;">